binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Mobile Phone Data

-In most cases, what ever you do to stop cell phone signals escaping your premises, servers or compute, is either going to be ineffective, or significantly disadvantage your organisation, both in terms of productivity and morale.
+In most cases, what ever you do to stop cell phone signals escaping your premises, servers or computers.
+It is either going to be ineffective, or significantly disadvantage your organisation, both in terms of productivity and morale.
 Since when have attackers played by the rules of their victims?

 #### DNS, SSH